Grand Prix de Pau

 - Lotus 69 [69.F2.1] (Reine Wisell): New to Team Bardahl for Emerson Fittipaldi to race in F2 in 1970.
 Sold to LIRA for 1971, and raced by Reine Wisell in F2, winning at Pau in April.
 To Stephen Choularton (Hale Barns, Cheshire) for British Formula Atlantic, and also driven by his young mechanic Jim Crawford in libre at Croft.
 Unknown in 1973 and 1974, but to Warren Booth (Blackburn, Lancashire) for libre in 1975.
 Retained for 1976 and 1977, when it was fitted with a 2-litre Richardson BDA.
 Believed to be the 2-litre Lotus 69 then raced by Clive Astley in north-western sprints in 1977 and 1978.
 Subsequent history unknown.

 - Chevron B18 [18.71.3] (François Mazet): New to Chevron's European agent Jo Siffert and raced by him in the F2 races at Bogotá in February 1971.
 Driven by Siffert in some European F2 races later in 1971, but more usually by François Mazet, who finished fourth at Pau but otherwise had a difficult season.
 Raced by José Dolhem at the final race of the year.
 It appears the Chevron was returned to Bolton after 1971 and found its way into the hands of Roger Hire, who was also running a Chevron B21 with Peter Hanson.
 The car was then leased to Willie Green and fitted with a 1.9 Alan Smith Cosworth FVC for the Rothmans 50,000 libre race in August 1972.
 Then unknown until July 1982, when "chassis no. 3 ex Siffert" was advertised from Manton in Leicestershire.
-Unknown again until 1989, when Robert Campbell raced his red "ex-Jo Siffert F2 Chevron B18-71/3" in HSCC events.
-A car with this chassis number was auctioned by H&H in May 2002 but did not sell.
+Later sold by John Harper to Robert Campbell (Dukinfield, Cheshire), who registered his fully restored red "ex-Jo Siffert F2 Chevron B18-71/3" with the HSCC in May 1989.
+Raced by Campbell from 1988 to 1991, then sold in 1993 to Sheila and Tim Hassel, who did not race it.
+To Denis Welch in 1999, but again not raced.
+Sold to a Swiss owner in 2003.
 Next seen in 2014, when a red B18 was advertised by Lutziger Classic Cars, showing the 1990 HSCC papers and a "71/3" chassis plate.

 - Brabham BT30 (Carlos Reutemann): New to Automovil Club Argentina for Carlos Reutemann to race in F2 in 1970 and 1971.
 Last seen at Rouen June 1971, after which it was replaced by a BT36.
 It was then sent to Argentina to be used as a race school car but the details of its life remain unknown.
 Found and acquired by Richard Vignoles (Argentina) in 2008.
 To Carlos Lioni (Argentina) 2009.